 With the amazing Oregon Ridge Nature Center offering a unique window into the wildlife and the history of the park, Oregon Ridge is a great spot for family hikes in Cockeysville, just minutes from downtown Baltimore.
 The Oregon Ridge Loop is an easy, 4.4.-mile groomed trail, and a great place to introduce the family to the joys of hiking.

 One of the best ways to start a morning is with a warm cup of joe and hike along the Chesapeake Beach Railway Trail.
 Take a leisurely nature walk in Chesapeake Beach and explore the old railroad and meet local wildlife along the way including otters, blue crabs, and even bald eagles!
 Make sure to save time to visit the Chesapeake Beach Railway Museum.

-Find some of the best rural hiking near Baltimore at the Sugarloaf Mountain Recreation Area.
-Hike along the 5.7-mile Sugarloaf Mountain Loop and your reward is the view.
-Once a Civil War signal station, explore along the quartzite cliffs.
+Find some of the best rural hiking near Baltimore and Washington, D.C. at the Sugarloaf Mountain Recreation Area.
+When hiking along the 5.7-mile Sugarloaf Mountain Loop and its quartzite cliffs, your reward is the view.
+Sugarloaf Mountain was once a Civil War signal station.
+Civil War Trail signs explore this history.